California governor wants Texas-like law to ban assault guns | Politics

 “If states can now shield their laws from review by the federal courts that compare assault weapons to Swiss Army knives, then California will use that authority to protect people's lives, where Texas used it to put women in harm's way,” Newsom said in a statement released by his office at 7 pm on Saturday.

 Newsom said he has directed his staff to work with the state's Legislature and its Democratic attorney general to pass a law that would let private citizens sue to enforce California's ban on assault weapons.
-Newsom said people who sue could win up to $10,000 per violation plus other costs and attorneys fees against "anyone who manufactures, distributes, or sells an assault weapon" in California.
+Newsom said people who sue could win up to USD 10,000 per violation plus other costs and attorney’s fees against “anyone who manufactures, distributes, or sells an assault weapon” in California.

-"It the most efficient way to keep these devastating weapons off our streets is to add the threat of private lawsuits, we should to just that," Newsom said.
+“If the most efficient way to keep these devastating weapons off our streets is to add the threat of private lawsuits, we should do just that,” Newsom said.

 The legal fight over the Texas abortion law has focused on its unusual structure and whether it improperly limits how the law can be challenged in court.
 Texas lawmakers handed responsibility for enforcing the law to private citizens, rather than state officials.